AdobeDocs/analytics.es-ES/help/implement/js-implementation/c-variables/page-variables.md

  -->

 Son similares a las eVars en cuando a que capturan eventos pero, a diferencia de estas, no persisten.
-La variable *`zip`* y *`state`* las variables son como evars que caducan inmediatamente.
+La variable *`zip`* and *`state`* variables are like eVars that expire immediately.

 | Tamaño máximo | Parámetro depurador | Informes rellenados | Valor predeterminado |
 |---|---|---|---|
 | 50 bytes | state | Conversión &gt; Perfil del visitante &gt; Estado de visitante | "" |

 Because the *`state`* and *`zip`* variables expire immediately, the only events associated with them are events that are fired on the same page on which they are populated.
 For example, if you are using *`state`* to compare conversion rates by state, you should populate the *`state`* variable on every page of the checkout process.
 Para los sitios de conversión, Adobe recomienda usar la dirección de facturación como fuente del código postal, pero puede elegir usar la dirección de envío en su lugar (suponiendo que solo haya una dirección de envío para el pedido).
-Un sitio multimedia puede elegir usar  *`zip`* y *`state`* para el registro o el rastreo de pulsaciones de publicidad.
+Un sitio multimedia puede elegir usar  *`zip`* and *`state`* for registration or ad click-through tracking.

 **Sintaxis y valores posibles** {#section_EDD1F5F9EDBC457898E61695F08C1744}